pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 //   |           ^ expected "true" or "false"
 ```

+With a few small changes we can also turn this parser into a ``Printer``

 That's the basics of parsing a simple string format, but there are a lot more operators and tricks
 to learn in order to performantly parse larger inputs.